 1.3 Going concern

-The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the strategic report.
-In addition, note 4.3 to the financial statements includes the Company's risk management objectives.
+The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic report.
+In addition, note 4.3 includes the Company's risk management objectives.